In this page

 The following columns can be displayed, depending on the configuration:

 - Space: Enclosing space of the content, with a link to the space itself.
+The space is opened in a new tab.
 (For macros, you can also configure whether to open the link in a new tab or not.)

-- Title: Title of the content, with a link to the content itself.
+- Title (always shown): Title of the content, with a link to the content itself.
+The content is opened in a new tab.
 (For macros, you can also configure whether to open the link in a new tab or not.)

 - Version: Version number of the content.